Log management in FastNetMon

 sudo systemctl edit traffic_db

-And provide following:
+And provide the following:

 [Service]